- Last updated:

-The Sunshine Coast Active Transport Plan 2011-2031 sets an achievable vision, which sees walking and cycling playing an essential part in creating a sustainable transport system for the Sunshine Coast.
-The plan supports the Sunshine Coast Sustainable Transport Strategy and provides more detail on the planning and delivery of active transport priorities.
+The Sunshine Coast Active Transport Plan 2011-2031 sets an achievable vision, which sees walking and cycling playing an essential part in creating an integrated transport system for the Sunshine Coast.
+The plan supports the Integrated Transport Strategy and provides more detail on the planning and delivery of active transport priorities.

 Walking and cycling will play an important transport role in the future.
 Increasingly, active transport will help deliver improved mobility, safer streets, healthier residents and reduced impact on global climate, all resulting in a world-class quality of life.

 In 2015, council commissioned the latest in a series of surveys to obtain accurate data on cycling participation and perceptions of cycling by Sunshine Coast residents.
 The National Cycling Participation Survey Sunshine Coast (2015) report outlines survey findings on participation and perception and provides comparisons with Queensland and Regional Queensland participation data.

 These findings will provide a benchmark for measuring future progress for cycling.